 Make a Move

 Productions contributing to the Children's TV Skills Fund can receive support for in-house training.
-Applications can be submitted to support training needed for an active production or for investment in skills development for your staff or business.
+Applications can be submitted to support the training needed for an active production or for investment in skills development for your staff or business.
 Companies can apply for up to £10,000 for activity including, but not limited to, shadowing, mentoring and ‘stepping up’ programmes, professional development of employees and freelancers or external training programmes.

 Children's TV Trainee Finder